Public body (Netherlands)

 In the Netherlands, the term public body (a literal translation from the Dutch term openbaar lichaam) is the general denomination for administrative divisions within the Dutch state, such as the central government, a province, a municipality or a water board.
 These types of political entities are defined by the Constitution of the Netherlands.

 In addition, Article 134 of the constitution provides for the definition of other public bodies by law.
 Such bodies can be professionally oriented, like the Dutch Order of Advocates (Nederlandse Orde van Advocaten), or be constituted to perform functions in a specific region.
 This means that the term public body is sometimes used to indicate a special or irregular type of public body (without a specifically defined name), which can also be an administrative division or a certain other type of governmental organisation.

 Caribbean Netherlands

 After the dissolution of the Netherlands Antilles on October 10, 2010, the three islands of Bonaire, Sint Eustatius, and Saba became public bodies of the Netherlands.
 They are not part of any province.
 Since 2017, they are public bodies of a special constitutional category, Caribbean public bodies.
 Collectively, they are officially known as Caribbean Netherlands (Caribisch Nederland).
 Although part of the Netherlands, these special municipalities (as they are also called) remained overseas territories of the European Union until 2015.

-In the absence of a King's Commissioner the Islands have a joint "Kingdom Representative" (Rijksvertegenwoordiger voor de openbare lichamen Bonaire, Sint Eustatius en Saba), who has an office on each of the Islands.
-As of 2018, the incumbent Kingdom Representative is Jan Helmond.
+In the absence of a King's Commissioner the Islands have a joint "Kingdom Representative" (Rijksvertegenwoordiger voor de openbare lichamen Bonaire, Sint Eustatius en Saba), who has an office on each of the islands.
+As of 2018, the incumbent Kingdom Representative was Jan Helmond.